 About Russell David

 I am a Bermuda born teacher who has been in education for over 20 Years and proudly promoting Bermuda.
 Most of my career has been spent working for MOD schools in North West Europe (Formerly Service Children’s Education).
+I am now Head of School, at a Primary School in the North West of England.
 The island teacher website has been created by me to celebrate Bermudian culture and history.
 The website also promotes and spreads effective educational research by others.

 My Bermudian Roots

 I am passionate about education because it has the power to change attitudes and minds.
 I was the first person in my family to go to university.
 My Father was a Mechanic at P.W. s and my mother worked as a Secretary at the Bank of Bermuda.
 My first job was at the Friendly Store on Middle Road and that taught me the value of hard work.
 I had some great years working at the Friendly Store and met a wonderful cross-section of the Bermudian people.
 This helped me see life in Bermuda from many perspectives.

 I have long had a fascination with all things Bermudian from my own Great Grandfathers untimely death in the Bermuda Hurricane of 1926 to my own academic research on Bermuda.
 My undergraduate dissertation, Central Functions and Townscape of Hamilton Bermuda was a natural progression of my interest in the History of Bermuda.
 Later on, I completed further study at Masters level and undertook a further research dissertation entitled, Tourism and Anthropogenic Climate Change - A Bermudian Case Study.
 I don’t get the opportunity to return to the island as much as I would like, however, modern technology does allow me to keep up with events, friends and even participate in debate and discussion.